zyf993/EC601-A1/Project 3/README.md

 from Google_analysis import analyze_text_sentiment
 import unittest
 ```

-The class the unittest and run it
+Then class the unittest and run it

 ```
 class TestCaseRun(unittest.TestCase):
 	def test_sentiment_score(self):